-Prevent overfitting and imbalanced data with automated machine learning
+Prevent overfitting and imbalanced data with Automated ML

 Overfitting and imbalanced data are common pitfalls when you build machine learning models.
-By default, Azure Machine Learning's automated machine learning provides charts and metrics to help you identify these risks, and implements best practices to help mitigate them.
+By default, Azure Machine Learning's Automated ML provides charts and metrics to help you identify these risks, and implements best practices to help mitigate them.

 Consider the following trained models and their corresponding train and test accuracies.